TECHNOLOGY FILE

 Forty-seven words.
 That's the entirety of the clause that reclassified unconsciousness as a labor category.

-Section 23.4 of the Circadian Protocol licensing agreement authorizes "surplus processing capacity during periods of reduced cognitive engagement for system optimization, network maintenance, and distributed computing purposes as determined by the service provider."
-Nobody read it during installation because the installation was the mandatory 2176 firmware update โ€” pushed to all Professional-tier interfaces simultaneously at 3:00 AM local time, accepted automatically under the "critical maintenance" clause of the original interface license.
+Section 23.4 of the licensing agreement authorizes "surplus processing capacity during periods of reduced cognitive engagement for system optimization, network maintenance, and distributed computing purposes as determined by the service provider." read it during installation because the installation was the mandatory 2176 firmware update โ€” pushed to all Professional-tier interfaces simultaneously at 3:00 AM local time, accepted automatically under the "critical maintenance" clause of the original interface license.
 The update that asked for consent was designed to arrive while the user was asleep.
 The consent was granted by a subroutine.

 Maintenance as Leverage